gemieson/nyc-rideshare-should-drivers-accept-airport-trips/README.md

 The data covers 2024 and 2025 only.
 Queue dynamics depend on platform policy and driver supply, both of which change, so the borough-hour recommendations are descriptive of this period rather than stable rules.

-### Conclusion

-The airport premium is real, substantial, and unevenly distributed.
-Controlling for duration, hour, and borough of origin, dropoffs at JFK, LGA, and EWR carry premiums of 21.5%, 22.0%, and 49.2%.
-But the outbound fare is not the whole decision.
-Once queue time is simulated across a three-hour shift, the advantage narrows sharply and in some borough-hour combinations disappears.
-Drivers starting in Queens gain little at any hour, and no borough benefits during the early morning window when return-trip probability is lowest.

-The predictive results reinforce this from another direction.
-Trip length, not destination, determines pay for the overwhelming majority of trips.
-Airports matter to a small and unusually variable subset of the market, which is why they are simultaneously the most profitable trips to take and the hardest to forecast.